Sudanese civil war (2023–present): Foreign arms supplies to both sides

-In July 2024 Amnesty International reported that large numbers of recently manufactured weapons and ammunition were being transported into Sudan from China, Russia, Turkey, Yemen, the UAE and Serbia.
+In June 2024, a briefing by Amnesty International stated that the constant flow of foreign weapons is fueling the war and breaching the Darfur arms embargo.
+The organization found that the recently manufactured or transferred weapons and ammunition were being imported in large quantities into Sudan from China, Russia, Turkey, Yemen, the UAE and Serbia.
+The weapons supply has impacted the war by causing massive civilian displacement and a humanitarian crisis in Sudan.
+Both warring sides were using Chinese-manufactured advanced drone jammers, mortars and anti-material rifles.
+The RSF were also reported to be using recently manufactured armoured personnel carriers from the UAE.
 In October 2025, the SAF recovered boxes of arms, ammunitions and medicines supplied by the United Arab Emirates from an area previously held by the RSF in southeast Sudan.
-The UAE had been previously known for their support to the Sudanese military, and marginalised civilian rule by promoting the idea of Hemedti to helm the country's economic policy “in the interests of a stable transition”.
+The UAE had been previously known for their support to the Sudanese military, and marginalised civilian rule by promoting the idea of Hemedti to helm the country's economic policy "in the interests of a stable transition".
+The RSF primarily funds its operations through gold exports to supporting countries, including the UAE, Kenya and Ethiopia.
+In 2025, after declaring their support for the RSF, Ethiopia and Kenya published quarterly gold production figures that were double those of the previous year.